simonjoom/react-native-project/prisma/README.md

 &nbsp;

-We preprocess action "actionbuy" to be queued and will be then batch-execute them to the database in a single transaction in the SetInterval.
+We preprocess action "actionbuy" to be queued and will be then **batch-execute** them to the database in a single transaction in the SetInterval.
-Tis transaction is defined and doned by the Function:  "ActionBuyThing"
+This transaction is defined and done by the Function:  "ActionBuyThing"

 ActionBuyThing take a Company object and who add the transaction in Queue.
 This solution will send "thanks for the payment" even the system still didn't write the result in database.
+It's not a problem as soon the process did calculate if the budget is still ok.

 &nbsp;

-The queue is stored in a HashMap "BidsMap" who will take all bids for every company.
+The queue is stored in a **HashMap "BidsMap"** who will take all bids for every company.
 So we have got something like BidsMap=[{"C1":40},{"C2":0},{"C3":20}] As Company name is unique "C1","C2"... ect we can use it like the keys of this HashMap.